DerekZhang0000/EECS690_Research/README.md

 <br>

-The forward forward model had a high loss, but this may be partially attributed to the different loss function used.
+The forward forward model had a high loss, but this may be partially attributed to the different loss function used

 ![ff_single_training](./images/ff_single_training.PNG)